amenotiomoi/template/README.md

 This data structure requires strict ordering of operations, you need to define it first, then add the correct number $(n-1)$ of edges, followed by init, and finally destruct it, otherwise it will result in RE, WA or a memory leak.
 The sample code is given in the comments.

+The path is based on point but not edge.

 [code](https://github.com/amenotiomoi/template/blob/main/template/ds_lca.cpp)

 ## hld